 Early Origins of the Mowte family

 The surname Mowte was first found in Essex, where the family held a family seat from very early times, having been granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
 Moate (Irish: An Móta) is a town in County Westmeath, Ireland.
 In this case the town's name was derived from the term "motte-and-bailey," an early Norman fortification with a wooden or stone keep.
 The Norman earthwork is still visible behind the buildings on the main street.

 Important Dates for the Mowte family

 This web page shows only a small excerpt of our Mowte research.
-Another 210 words (15 lines of text) covering the years 1710, 1693 and 1738 are included under the topic Early Mowte History in all our PDF Extended History products and printed products wherever possible.
+Another 152 words (11 lines of text) covering the years 1379, 1588, 1583, 1686, 1693, 1710, 1693 and 1738 are included under the topic Early Mowte History in all our PDF Extended History products and printed products wherever possible.

 Mowte Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Mott, Motte, Mote, De Mott, De Motte, Demott and others.

 Early Notables of the Mowte family (pre 1700)